Training Courses March to September 2018

-All courses cost £125 including refreshments (50% discount for PAIH members)
+All open courses cost £90 per person including refreshments (50% discount for members of Positive Action in Housing)

 RIGHTS AND ENTITLEMENTS OF EEA NATIONALS

 This half-day training looks at the rights of refugees and asylum seekers in the UK.
+The Immigration Act 2016 will withdraw asylum support from refused asylum seekers with children and make significant changes to the support regime for all asylum seekers.
+Service providers and the Third Sector will be at the front line, supporting people made destitute or threatened with destitution by the provisions of the Act and this half day course will help them get the right information to their service users as early as possible.
 Now that almost all Scottish Local Authorities are hosting refugees, service providers throughout Scotland should have an awareness of issues affecting refugees and asylum seekers.
 The course will explore how the asylum system works from the perspective of a claimant and the process involved in making a claim for asylum.
 The course will also explore the barriers faced by both refugees and asylum seekers building a new life in Scotland and their respective entitlement to services.
-Book online now here: https://paih.typeform.com/to/WrAgDB
+Book online now here.

 EQUALITY AND DIVERSITY IN THE WORKPLACE

 This half-day training outlines the fundamentals of how to create a respectful, supportive and inclusive working environment for a diverse staff and volunteer group.
 Initially we discuss and define the words ‘equality’ and ‘diversity’ to come to a shared understanding about their meaning.
 The Equality Act and its nine protected characteristics are briefly outlined and we look at the characteristics that are absent from the list.
 The course is highly participative and focuses on realistic scenarios of behaviour that could result in some people feeling that the workplace is a hostile environment for them.
 We discuss the type of language that can be offensive and excluding, and debate how to challenge such behaviour in a constructive manner.
 Examples of indirect discrimination are also described, to give delegates a clear idea of what changes should be made to accommodate the needs of a diverse staff group.
-Book online now here: https://paih.typeform.com/to/lwj78C
+Ask about In-House training here.

 EQUALITY AND DIVERSITY IN SERVICE DELIVERY

 This half-day training outlines the fundamentals of how to create a respectful, supportive and inclusive working environment for a diverse staff and volunteer group.
 Initially we discuss and define the words ‘equality’ and ‘diversity’ to come to a shared understanding about their meaning.
 The Equality Act and its nine protected characteristics are briefly outlined and we look at the characteristics that are absent from the list.
 The course is highly participative and focuses on realistic scenarios for discussion.
 The scenarios examine commons causes of indirect discrimination where the lack of consideration of a certain group of people, results in there being barriers to their accessing an organisation’s services.
 We ask participants to consider how their services might be experienced by service users from a range of diverse backgrounds to help identify barriers and consider ways of working towards equality of access.
-Book online now here: https://paih.typeform.com/to/lwj78C
+Ask about In-House training here.

 Our cultural background has a profound influence on each of us.
 It impacts upon our behaviour, our values and beliefs.
 It even affects our thought processes and how perceive see the world.
 In this course we will examine where culture comes from and identify many extraordinary examples of its diversity.
 We will then focus on our interactions with people from other cultures, to improve understanding, confidence and trust.
 A simple gesture or phrase can mean dramatically different things from one culture to another and can cause unintended embarrassment, confusion or even offence.
 We learn to consider how others might interpret our behaviour and also examine our own interpretations, focusing on some of the areas that can cause division, such as: gender norms; perceptions of rudeness; and communication skills.
-Book online now here: https://paih.typeform.com/to/lwj78C
+Ask about In-House training here.

 TERMS OF BOOKING